Phils-Hub-Org/Call-of-Duty-World-at-War-GSC-to-Py-Bidirectional-Converter/README.md

-A Call of Duty: World at War Gsc to Py Bidirectional Converter
+A Call of Duty: World at War - Gsc syntax to Py-like syntax Bidirectional Converter

-Convert GSC code to Python code & Python code to GSC code.
+Convert GSC code to Py-like code & Py-like code to GSC code.

 Peace!